 Rhodiola Rosea is a herbal medicine used for symptoms associated with stress including fatigue, exhaustion and mild anxiety.
 A review4 carried out in 2015 concluded that there were “numerous lines of evidence that indicate R. [Rhodiola] Rosea should be investigated as a potential selective oestrogen receptor modulator (SERM) to prevent, delay or mitigate menopause-related cognitive, psychological, cardiovascular and osteoporotic conditions.”

 Rhodiola Rosea has been deemed possibly safe if taken for a short period of time but might cause dizziness, excess saliva production or dry mouth5.
 However, there is not enough reliable information to know if this herbal medicine is safe to take over a long period of time.

 What Are The Risks Of Natural Remedies For Menopause?

-Before considering herbal medicine to manage HRT symptoms it’s important to understand some of the issues associated with natural remedies or supplements:
+Before considering herbal medicine to manage perimenopause symptoms it’s important to understand some of the issues associated with natural remedies or supplements:

 Efficacy and Safety of Herbal Medicine

 The main issue associated with herbal medicines is the fact that they are classified as food or dietary supplements.
 Therefore, herbal medicine does not require a product licence which means the products do not need to have evidence of the quality, efficacy, or safety before they are marketed to the public6.